 To compensate counterparties for the time value of money, many contracts reference interest rate indices (reference rates).
 For example, a debt instrument may have a coupon that periodically resets based upon the then-current reference rate.
 The London Interbank Offered Rate (LIBOR) has been one of the most commonly used reference rates in the global financial markets.
 In July 2017, the United Kingdom’s Financial Conduct Authority announced that it would no longer persuade or compel banks to submit LIBOR as of the end of 2021.
-In November 2020, the ICE Benchmark Administration (the administrator to LIBOR) announced its consults on its intention to cease the publication of the one week and two month US dollar (USD) LIBOR settings as well as all non-USD LIBOR settings immediately following the LIBOR publication on December 31, 2021, and the remaining USD LIBOR settings immediately following the LIBOR publication on June 30, 2023.
+In early 2021, the ICE Benchmark Administration (the administrator for LIBOR) finalized its decision to cease the publication of the one week and two month US dollar (USD) LIBOR settings as well as all non-USD LIBOR settings immediately following the LIBOR publication on December 31, 2021, and the remaining USD LIBOR settings immediately following the LIBOR publication on June 30, 2023.
 Concerns about the sustainability of LIBOR and other interbank offered rates (IBORs) globally has led to an effort to identify alternative reference rates, as it is currently expected that non-USD LIBOR settings will cease to exist beyond 2021 while USD LIBOR settings are expected to cease to exist beyond June 2023.
 In the United States, the Alternative Reference Rates Committee (ARRC) convened by the Federal Reserve identified the Secured Overnight Financing Rate (SOFR) as its preferred alternative reference rate to US dollar LIBOR.

 The shift away from the most widely used interest rate benchmarks to alternative reference rates is a significant change for the global financial markets.
 The impact of this change is not limited to financial services companies; it will impact all companies.
 IBOR rates are frequently used in financial instruments, such as debt agreements, investments, and derivatives, but may also be present in leases, compensation arrangements, and contracts with customers.
 Preparing for the impact of IBOR reform is likely to be a significant effort and will require a multidisciplinary team to identity where IBOR is used and negotiate changes to arrangements.
 Many institutions are already working to insert provisions frequently referred to as “fallback language” into new or existing agreements.
 These provisions specify how a replacement rate will be identified (and other terms, such as how the spread above the reference rate will be changed) once a trigger event (such as LIBOR no longer being quoted) occurs.
 Industry working groups continue to develop standard fallback terms for a number of financial instruments that they are recommending entities adopt.